 MINECRAFT SERVER PLAY

-Join us online: Saturday 26th & Saturday 16th August to Play Minecraft on our new server: “My child had so much fun this afternoon and is thrilled the program continues for a few days.
+Join us Saturday online on: 11th, 25th of October | 8th, 29th of November | 13th of December to Play Minecraft on our new server: “My child had so much fun this afternoon and is thrilled the program continues for a few days.
 It warms my heart to witness the neurokin community embracing everyone’s ideas and uniqueness” – Parent

 I CAN ONLINE